mintty/mintty/wiki/Tips.md

 overridden by setting the AppID to a custom string, in which case windows with the same AppID are grouped together.

+The AppID supports placeholder parameters for a flexible grouping configuration (see manual).
 The special value `AppID=@` causes mintty to derive an implicit AppID from the WSL system name, in order to achieve WSL distribution-specific taskbar grouping.
 This resolves taskbar grouping problems in some cases